xiv3r/Xiaomi-Mi-Router-4C-CH341A-Flasher/README.md

 - Note: chip type depends on your EEPROM type detected by flashrom like GD25B128B/'GD25Q128B', GD25Q127C/'GD25Q128C' you may add it to the -c flags before backup or flashing

+- To Detect Flash the Chip execute the command below:

+      flashrom -VV -p ch341a_spi -r backup.bin

 - Backup Dump firmware: